samuelaguilera/enhanced-select-for-gravity/README.md

 - Activate the plugin.
 - After activation you will see new settings under the Appearance tab for Drop Down and Multiselect fields.

+**Don't mix the scripts on the same form.
+Use Select2 or Selectize for all fields within a form.**

 ## Support